ygt-mikekchar/todo/README.md

 modifying anything and you are connected to the internet, you can [just click here](http://ygt-mikekchar.github.io/todo)

-### Runtime dependencies
+### Test dependencies

-The runtime/test dependencies are in git submodules, so you have to fetch them.
+The Jasmine is in a git submodule, so you have to fetch it.

 ```
 git submodules update --init --recursive
 ```

-### Development dependencies
+### Development/Runtime dependencies

 TODO uses Node and Webpack to build the bundles used for running the application or tests.
 First install `node`